unbxd/search-JS-library/docs/configurations/urlConfig.md

 ### Key Terminology
 {: .d-inline-block }

-1. `addToUrl`: A config that allows users to append this parameter to the URL.
+1. `addToUrl`:  A config that allows users to decide whether they want to append this parameter to the URL or not.
+When turned off the sort will not be added to the url.
-2. `algo`: Short for algorithm, this parameter lets users choose a specific computational method or process to apply.
+2. `algo`: This has two options to choose from `DEFAULT` and `KEY_VALUE_REPLACER`.
+Applying DEFAULT option gives a default format (as given by Unbxd) for the sort param .
+Applying KEY_VALUE_REPLACER as the choosen algo enables user to choose further configurations to customize the  sort param.
 3. `keyReplacer`: A config which allows to change the way this config is represented in the URL.
 This config is applicable when `algo = KEY_VALUE_REPLACER`.
-4. `valueReplacer`: A config which allows to change the way the selected value is represented in the URL.
+4. `valueReplacer`: Using this configuration , the actual value of the options for sort can be replaced.
 This config is applicable when `algo = KEY_VALUE_REPLACER`.

 ### Configurations
 {: .d-inline-block }